-- Undergraduates who have completed degree requirements by December 2014, or May or August 2015 are eligible to participate in the ceremonies.
+- Undergraduates who have completed or are scheduled to complete degree requirements by December 2015, or May or August 2016 are eligible to participate in the ceremonies.
+Your receipt of commencement information or participation in the ceremony does not, in any way, constitute certification for graduation.

 - At your College Ceremony, you will be called to cross the stage and will be handed a diploma cover.
 You will receive your actual diploma in August.